California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 2. New evidence that was not reasonably available at the time the determination regarding responsibility was made, that could affect the outcome of the matter; or

-XIII.
+XII.
 Outside Agencies

 CHSU encourages all students and employees who believe they have been subjected to unlawful discrimination or harassment to bring their concerns to the University so that appropriate action can be taken.
-While it is not required that you exhaust the CHSU’s internal investigation process before contacting a governmental agency, CHSU encourages all members of the CHSU community to take advantage of the CHSU’s process for resolving harassment, discrimination and retaliation concerns and complaints.
+While it is not required that you exhaust CHSU’s internal investigation process before contacting a governmental agency, CHSU encourages all members of the CHSU community to take advantage of CHSU’s process for resolving harassment, discrimination, and retaliation concerns and complaints.
 CHSU cannot remedy claimed discrimination, harassment, or retaliation unless such complaints are brought to its attention.
 Failure to report these claims prevents CHSU from taking steps to address the problem.
-If an CHSU community member observes a violation of this policy or believes someone has violated this policy, the member is strongly encouraged to report the incident, irrespective of whether the alleged victim files a complaint themselves.
+If a CHSU community member observes a violation of this policy or believes someone has violated this policy, the member is strongly encouraged to report the incident, irrespective of whether the alleged victim files a complaint themselves.
 Responsible Employees who learn of such a complaint are required to bring it to the University’s attention as described above.